Level 7, 10 Credits

 In order to be considered for this course, you must:

-- be a healthcare professionals with at least 2 years clinical experience or recent evidence of completing a course in advanced clinical skills
+- be a healthcare professionals relevant clinical experience or recent evidence of completing a course in advanced clinical skills

 - have a letter from your employer confirming support of your studies

 This Continuing Professional Development programme can be studied within the MSc Advanced Healthcare Practice (Clinical) award framework or as a single CPD.